Outdoor Ice-Skating Rinks in NYC Including Four Brand-new Rinks

 $12 for adults, $6 for children; $3 for skate rental

-The swanky Standard hotel has brought back its offbeat 3,000-square-foot ice rink for the third year in a row.
-In addition to skating in a unique setting, families can grab high-end eats like crepes, hot seasonal drinks and soups.
-While the rink is open to all ages, the scene is usually more hipster than family.
+The swanky Standard hotel promises that its offbeat 3,000-square-foot ice rink will be back for another go, but further details including opening date are yet to be determined.
+While the rink is open to all ages, the scene has always been more hipster than family.